 And so, it might be in the early hours of a crisp spring morning 。。。春の 朝。。。 or any morning, it comes to our mind that we can all choose to go with the flow or go against it, but to face it straight, the world will move on with or without our individual doings.
 However, as we become aware of it, we may as well want to contribute something to the way of humanity, which can together achieve superhuman, or if you want god-like.
 We have it all buried hiddenly within us, the gift to create, but is strongest when bundled in all of humanity.
 Imagine, even if just naively, what humanity could accomplish together.
 Limits could only be in our own minds!

 Be a creator and not a consumer!
-Even if it means one has to dig oneself up from the dark to emerge on the bright surface, like a narcissus flower (⽔仙・すいせ ん) plantling in deep down soil.
+You can’t but to be grateful to your fellow humans on every day.
+Or have you for instance ever thought how and from where your breakfast milk powder 🥛🥫 comes from each morning?! – Even if it means one has to dig oneself up from the dark to emerge on the bright surface, like a narcissus flower (⽔仙・すいせ ん) plantling in deep down soil.
 The impoverished, tofu making Urakawa-kun comes to mind 。。。貧しき友。Despite his lot of being the son of a poor tofu shop owner, he works his way through the difficulties at school and actively contributes to the family household.
 This is most admirable!
 There is always need for the hardworking among us.
 If rooted in patience and diligence, good things will come one’s way!

 “That’s it!
-Even from so deep down a place, this guy had no choice but to stretch and work itself out of it!”
+Even from so deep down a place, that thing had no choice but to stretch and work itself out of it!”
 Coper-kun on the narcissus plantlet 🌱, he discovered in the garden …

 … our surroundings, nature is full of wonders to learn from, if time taken to observe 😊